 Church Construction in the 19th Century

-With a rise in wealth, status, and aspiration in the late 19th century, American protestants made new cultural accommodations.
+With a rise in wealth, status, and aspiration in the late 19th century, American Protestants made new cultural accommodations.
 Church buildings and furnishings became more elaborate and grand in the period after the Civil War.
-The Gothic (1840s-1850s) and Romanesque (1870s-1880s) architectural revivals brought new levels of ornamentation, splendor, and romance to urban churches.
+The Gothic (1840s–1850s) and Romanesque (1870s–1880s) architectural revivals brought new levels of ornamentation, splendor, and romance to urban churches (Figure 8).
 In the nation’s large cities, the purely functional and simple churches of the early century were now a distant memory.
 Affluent Methodist congregations adopted paid seating arrangements and employed professional organists and choirs.
 The churches of the Gilded Age reflected some of the changing aesthetic tastes and values of the era.
 Henry Ward Beecher, the Congregationalist minster of Plymouth Church in Brooklyn, New York, embodied this novel, comfortable Protestantism.
-R. Laurence Moore claims that “Beecher may very well best illustrate how the ardent Protestant became the consummate consumer, endlessly ‘striving after stimulative pleasures, the gratification of each new want.’”
-He had a special talent, Moore argues, in making “his middle-class congregation luxuriate in their emotions, to weep and to take pleasure in the many ways they could imagine themselves as good-deed doers, as loving and as loved agents.”
+R. Laurence Moore claims that “Beecher may very well best illustrate how the ardent Protestant became the consummate consumer, endlessly ‘striving after stimulative pleasures, the gratification of each new want.’|” He had a special talent, Moore argues, in making “his middle-class congregation luxuriate in their emotions, to weep and to take pleasure in the many ways they could imagine themselves as good-deed doers, as loving and as loved agents.”

 <COMP: INSERT FIGURE 8 NEAR HERE>